Alexander Eaglerock

 The Alexander Eaglerock is a biplane produced in the United States in the 1920s by Alexander Aircraft Company of Colorado Springs, Colorado.
+In total 893 planes were built.

 It is a fixed-gear three-seater, and was offered in two models, one with a Hispano-Suiza "A" engine of 150 hp, priced at US$4000, and one with a Wright J-5 Whirlwind, priced at $6500.
 The Eaglerock was also available fitted with a variety of other engines, of up to 270 hp, with prices starting at $2250.